electrode-io/electrode/packages/generator-electrode/README.md

 Wait for webpack to be ready and navigate to `http://localhost:3000` with your browser.

-You can run [gulp] to see the list of tasks available.
+You can run [clap] to see the list of tasks available.

 Some common ones:

-  - `gulp dev` - start in webpack-dev-server development mode
+  - `clap dev` - start in webpack-dev-server development mode
-  - `gulp hot` - start in webpack-dev-server hot mode
+  - `clap hot` - start in webpack-dev-server hot mode
-  - `gulp build` - build production `dist` files
+  - `clap build` - build production `dist` files
-  - `gulp server-prod` - start server in production mode
+  - `clap server-prod` - start server in production mode
-  - `gulp check` - run unit tests with coverage
+  - `clap check` - run unit tests with coverage

 ## Generating a React Component
   Install the generator if you haven't already: